zzhangjii/learning-library/workshops/dvcs-5/LabGuide300.md

 1. Create an additional join (e.g. matching logic) between the sales and social feeds data sets.

-    In the last exercise, we modified some of the data in the **KoolKart Sales Data** dataset to ensure that it aligned with the **DaaS Social Feeds-KoolKart** dataset.
+    In the last exercise, we modified some of the data in the **KoolKart Sales Data** data set to ensure that it aligned with the **DaaS Social Feeds-KoolKart** data set.

-    Now that **Category** / **Mentions Category** appears in a similar way in both datasets, we can tell the system to join the two datasets.
+    Now that **Category** / **Mentions Category** appears in a similar way in both data sets, we can tell the system to join the two data sets.

     Select **Data Diagram** in the bottom left.

     ![](images/300/img_3e_1_1.png)

-   **Data Diagram** displays a visualization of the datasets being utilized within the project.
+   **Data Diagram** displays a visualization of the data sets being utilized within the project.
 In this workshop, we are using two Excel files, so you will see those represented.
-Furthermore, you will see any joins between the two datasets.
+Furthermore, you will see any joins between the two data sets.
 If you recall, the system had automatically matched the files according to date.
 Now that we have made some changes to the data, we can also utilize **Category** / **Mentions Category**.

    ![](images/300/img_3e_1_2.png)